-Dogs are man’s best friend, and finding one that suits your needs makes it all the better.
-Italy has been a breeding ground for a number of canine pets for years.
-So if you’re considering a best friend from there, then you’re in the right place.
+Italian dogs have become wildly popular for various reasons.
+After all, Italy has been a breeding ground for a number of canine pets for years.
+These special dogs are cheerful, talented and highly affectionate.
+So if you’re considering a best friend from this European country, then you’re in the right place.

 Italian dog breeds come in different sizes, colors, with varied personalities, strengths, and weaknesses.
-Each breed was developed to serve a specific function.
-From laid back companion pets to agile working dogs or energetic sporting hounds, there’s something for everyone.
+Each breed was developed to serve a specific function in society.
+From laid back companions to agile working dogs or energetic sporting hounds, there’s something for everyone.

-This article is a compilation of different varieties of Italian dogs.
+In this article, we’ve compiled a list of the different varieties of Italian dogs.
 We’ll take a closer look at their origins, temperament, and interesting facts that make each breed unique.
-Read on.
+And while there are many more Italian breeds, we believe these are the most iconic dogs.

 RECOMMENDED: 9 Captivating Canadian Dogs